-1. Damage to consumer health caused by non-conformity of products on the market (-)
+1. Damage to consumer health caused by non products on the market (-)

-Leading companies proactively integrate sustainability into their business models through greater transparency in the technical data sheet of the raw materials they use: more specifically, by remaining compliant with mandatory data sheet declarations and reporting as much optional information as possible.
-Transparency in declarations must also take into consideration the variety of regulations in force in the countries where the products are marketed.
+Leading companies proactively integrate sustainal business models through greater transparency in the sheet of the raw materials they use: more specifical compliant with mandatory data sheet declarations a much optional information as possible.
+Transparency must also take into consideration the variety of regula the countries where the products are marketed.

-The Albini Group mitigates the negative impact through its ongoing commitment to respect the requirements of the Reach Regulation, to protect the health of consumers and the environment.
-The characteristics of the fabrics placed on the market are explained in the technical sheets shared with the customers, who are then responsible for writing the labels on the finished products.
-Additionally, the Albini Group is able to monitor the quality of the fabrics by carrying out periodic tests on the products, conducted in the Gandino plant, in order to identify any non-conformities.
+The Albini Group mitigates the negative impact thro commitment to respect the requirements of the Read protect the health of consumers and the environment.
+The of the fabrics placed on the market are explained in the shared with the customers, who are then responsib labels on the finished products.
+Additionally, the Alb to monitor the quality of the fabrics by carrying out p the products, conducted in the Gandino plant, in ord non-conformities.

-2. Non-conformity of information and consequential damage to the economic system and to consumers (-)
+2. Non-conformity of information and consequentia economic system and to consumers (-)

-The dissemination of advertising claims and labelling that are not supported by sufficient scientific evidence can expose the company to litigation and financial penalties for unfair competition and failure to protect consumers.
-Growing attention on the issue in the market and the recently introduced legislative requirements expose the company to serious reputational risks.
-The Albini Group oversees the issue through its Marketing Department and by adopting product certifications that guarantee product quality and compliance with environmental and social criteria along the production chain.
-Nonetheless, the lack of an internal legal department poses a high-risk factor.
+The dissemination of advertising claims and labelli supported by sufficient scientific evidence can expose to litigation and financial penalties for unfair competiti protect consumers.
+Growing attention on the issue in the recently introduced legislative requirements expose serious reputational risks.
+The Albini Group oversees to its Marketing Department and by adopting product c guarantee product quality and compliance with environer criteria along the production chain.
+Nonetheless, the la legal department poses a high-risk factor.